-SAP Components: All students must meet all three of the components that are used to measure a student's Satisfactory Academic Progress (SAP) towards the completion of a degree or certificate.
+SAP Components: All students must meet all three of the components that are used to measure a student's Satisfactory Academic Progress (SAP) towards the completion of an academic program.
 The three components are as follows:

-- GPA.
-Rasmussen College students are required to achieve and maintain a minimum Cumulative Grade Point Average (CGPA) of 2.00. - Pace/Cumulative Completion Rate (CCR).
+- 1. GPA.
+Rasmussen College students are required to achieve and maintain a minimum Cumulative Grade Point Average (CGPA) of 2.00. - 2.
+Pace/Cumulative Completion Rate (CCR).
 This is the pace at which a student progresses through a program.
-CCR is calculated by dividing cumulative credits earned by cumulative credits attempted within a program (e.g., 6 credits earned ÷ 12 credits attempted = 50%).
+CCR is calculated by dividing cumulative credits earned by cumulative credits attempted within a program (e.g., 6 credits earned + 12 credits attempted = 50%).
 Minimum standards are listed in the chart below.

-Percentage of Credits Attempted Toward

-Minimum Successful Completion of Cumulative Credit Hours Attempted
+Percentage of Credits Attempted Toward Maximum Time Frame Minimum Successful Completion of Cumulative Credit Hours Attempted

-- Up to 25% 25%
+Up to 25% 25%

-Op to 25% 25/6

 Greater than 25%, up to 50% 50%

 Greater than 50% 67%

 3. Duration of Eligibility.
-This is the maximum time frame for program completion and is equal to 150% of the number of total credits required for the program (e.g., maximum time frame for a 90-credit program = $90 \times 150\%$, or $135 \times 150\%$).
+This is the maximum time frame for program completion and is equal to 150% of the number of total credits required for the program (e.g., maximum time frame for a 90-credit program = 90 X 150%, or 135 credits).